5 Money Lessons Dads Teach Us for Father's Day

 Looking back, dad sure did have a lot to teach us when we were growing up, didn’t he?
 Whether it was how to properly dress for a job interview or how to drive a stick shift, dad was the one to show us how it’s done.
 As the old saying goes, "Father knows best."

 But one lesson he would teach in particular was the importance of money and how to use it.
-If you follow dear old dad’s advice, you probably rarely need to reach out for an auto title loan near you to deal with a financial emergency.
+If you follow dear old dad’s advice, you probably rarely need to reach out for an title loan to deal with a financial emergency.

 This Father’s Day, take a look at some of the financial lessons our dads have shared with us to prepare us for the real world: